Howdju/howdju/premiser-ui/src/About.md

 ## Introduction

-Information online is growing fast.
+Information online is growing quickly.
 Besides the large amount of information generated daily by traditional news and institutional sources, social media and a variety of new media sources are generating information faster than the average person can keep up.
 New tools are needed to help people aggregate and filter the content that is most relevant to them and to help them to evalute new information efficiently.